remes1/playwright-api-demo/README.md

 ## API Under Test

-This project tests the [Conduit API](https://conduit-api.bondaracademy.com), a real-world API specification for a blogging platform with the following endpoints:
+This project tests the https://conduit-api.bondaracademy.com, a real-world API specification for a blogging platform with the following endpoints:

 - **Articles**: Create, read, update, delete articles
 - **Comments**: Add and manage comments on articles